Introduction

 Research grants involve money that goes towards supporting a specific research project.
 Some specialized research grants may also be used to cover the cost of training and educational activities, tuition, and conference travel/lodging.
 There are many types of grants, including: 1) foundation grants, which are offered by privately run organizations or non-profit organizations; 2) non-governmental organization grants, which are offered by other non-profit entities operating separately from the government, such as the World Health Organization; and 2) governmental organization grants, which are offered by federal (civilian or military), state, or local government program.
 One such federal grant program is the National Institutes of Health (NIH for short), and within this there are many different grant subtypes that differ by research focus or career stage.

-Current N2N Scholarships/Awards
+Current Open N2N Scholarships/Awards

-Past N2N Scholarships/Awards
+Past/Recurring N2N Scholarships/Awards

-N2N partnered with American Academy of Clinical Neuropsychology (AACN) to award travel scholarships for undergraduate students and postbaccs to attend the AACN conference in June 2022.
-This scholarship was specifically for individuals from historically underrepresented backgrounds.
-Come back each year for additional conference travel scholarships!
+N2N partners with the American Academy of Clinical Neuropsychology (AACN) to award travel scholarships for undergraduate students and postbaccs to attend the AACN conference in June.
+Stay tuned for the next conference travel scholarship!

-Neuropsych Starter Pack Giveaway (December 2022 & 2023)
+Neuropsych Starter Pack Giveaway

-Graduate School Application Scholarship (October 2022 & 2023)
+Graduate School Application Scholarship

 Skip to content